w3c/wai-curricula/content/how-to-use-these-curricula.md

 ### Course Accreditation

 Ask if the provider offers any accreditations after course completion.
 For example, course certificates or free choice subject credits.
-There are several example of such accreditation systems, some of which are specific to accessibility.
+There are several examples of such accreditation systems, some of which are specific to accessibility.

 ### Availability of Materials

-Ask the provider how they will make materials available to you (online/offline consumption).
-Communicate if you need to keep the slides and/or handouts for future consultation.
+Ask the provider how they will make materials available to you (online/offline, permanent/temporary consumption).
+Communicate if you need to keep the slides and/or handouts for future consultation in advance, as some providers may give you a temporary access to their course platforms.

 ### Specific Audience Needs

 Make sure the course provider will cover requirements from all your participants: accessibility needs, cultural preferences.
 For an understanding of how to make presentations, meetings, talks, and training accessible, refer to [How to Make Your Presentations Accessible to All](/teach-advocate/accessible-presentations/).

+### Legal Requirements

+Sometimes accessibility training helps to comply with a specific regulation.
+Make sure to include the policy or policies you need to comply with as different policies may imply different requirements or prioritization of these requirements.
+For information about international accessibility laws and policies, see [Web Accessibility Laws & Policies](/policies/).

 {% include excol.html type="end" %}